GetWellClinic/ai-moa/docs/architecture.md

 4. Workflow is executed based on document type and content
 5. Results are updated in O19 EMR

+## Shared State Mechanism

+AI-MOA implements a shared state mechanism to pass information between workflow tasks.
+This is achieved through the `ConfigManager` class, which provides methods to set, get, and clear shared state data.

+- Location: `src/config/config_manager.py`
+- Key Methods:
+  - `set_shared_state(key, value)`: Stores a value in the shared state
+  - `get_shared_state(key, default=None)`: Retrieves a value from the shared state
+  - `clear_shared_state()`: Clears all shared state data

+The shared state is used within the `Workflow` class to pass data between different steps of the workflow execution.

 ## Extensibility

 The modular architecture allows for easy extension of functionality: